openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// a node for pool provisioning.
 	// Required field
 	NodeSelector map[string]string `json:"nodeSelector"`
-	// RaidConfig is the raid group configuration for the given pool.
+	// DataRaidConfig is the raid group configuration for the given pool.
+	DataRaidGroups []RaidGroup `json:"dataRaidGroups"`

+	// WriteCacheGroups is the write cache given pool.
-	RaidGroups []RaidGroup `json:"raidGroups"`
+	WriteCacheGroups []RaidGroup `json:"writeCacheGroups"`

 	// PoolConfig is the default pool config that applies to the
 	// pool on node.
 	PoolConfig PoolConfig `json:"poolConfig"`